bizzarri/WattView/README.md

 <html>
   <h1>WattTime</h1>
 <h2>Summary</h2>
-WattTime - a collection of command line routines for the WattTime system to read real-time and historic electric power grid information on the USA (and eventually European) Grids.<br /><br />
+WattTime - a collection of Go language command line routines written on the Raspberry Pi for the WattTime (watttime.org) API to read real-time and historic electric power grid information on the USA (and eventually European) Grids.<br /><br />
 Written by Maurice Bizzarri, Bizzarri Software, January 2019<br />
 See https://watttime.org for more information on this system<br />
   <h2>Getting Started</h2>
-  Just clone the files and compile the go routines with go install.
+  Just clone the repository and compile the go routines with go install.
 There is also a script called INSTALL that can be run after cloning <br />
   <h2>Prerequisites</h2>
   A working GO environment.
 No fancy features used so older GO installs should work.<br />
   <h2>Documentation on the routines</h2>